Simple Summer Charcuterie, Cheese & Fruit Board

 Accoutrement & Garnish

 Note: Not an olive lover?
-Try buttery Castelvetrano olives!
+Just give these buttery Castelvetrano olives a try!
 I call them the gateway olive because they are known to make people who think they hate olives like olives.
 (It’s not just me, see?)

-• Add the olives to a small bowl and place on the board to anchor it.
-Add the Little Hosmer to the opposite side of the board.
+1. Bowls: Add the olives, mozzarella, pistachios, jam, and honey to separate small bowls or ramekins and place them throughout the board to anchor it.
+Add the breadsticks to a taller cup and place on the board.

 • Apples